equinor/ert/docs/source/forward_model_jobs.rst

 ******************

 Some of the forward models are connected and often the output of one is the input to another.
-However they maintain the same format, and thus a subset of the jobs can be run independently (e.g. if well_constraints is not necessary, it can be omitted.
-If well_order is not a concern, the input to the well_constraints can be setup and copied (in the everest configuration), rather than using the drill_planner every time).
+However, they maintain the same format, and thus a subset of the jobs can be run independently.
+For example, if well_constraints is not necessary, it can be omitted, and if well_order is not a concern, the input to the well_constraints can be setup and copied (in the everest configuration, rather than using the drill_planner every time).
 Some of them are however mandatory, e.g. the add_templates is a prerequisite for the schmerge job.